caiguanhao/portablizer/README.md

         –sip-incdir /usr/local/Cellar/python/2.7.5/Frameworks/Python.framework/Versions/2.7/include/python2.7/
         –sip /usr/local/Cellar/python/2.7.5/Frameworks/Python.framework/Versions/2.7/bin/sip

 App built with PyInstaller may have some little problems, you can use my [fork of PyInstaller](https://github.com/caiguanhao/pyinstaller).
+You may need to install other packages via pip or easy_install, please refer to the Ubuntu/Linux section.

 ### Windows